CyprusCodes/cmnd-docs/docs/Integrations/bing-search-apis.md

 sidebar_position: 4
 ---

-# Azure Bing Search API Key
+# Azure Bing Search API

 This guide will help you acquire a Bing Search API key from Azure.